GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 For details of all the methods available on each of the above variables, please check the javadoc

-If the property `beanshell.preprocessor.init` is defined, this is used to load an initialisation file, which can be used to define methods etc. for use in the BeanShell script.
+If the property `beanshell.preprocessor.init` is defined, this is used to load an initialization file, which can be used to define methods etc. for use in the BeanShell script.

 ### 18.8 Post-Processors